Wondering what to do in Tavira Algarve? I’ll cover it all in this post!

 Cross the Roman bridge

-During your Tavira sightseeing, you’ll quite likely cross the old Roman bridge more than once.
+During your Tavira sightseeing, I’m sure you’ll cross the old Roman bridge more than once.
 Connecting the city on each side of the river, today’s structure was built on top of the remains of a Roman bridge from the 3rd century.

 The cobbled bridge has been standing since 1663, but was damaged in a flood in 1989.
 Since then, it’s been a pure pedestrian crossing taking you from Praça da Republica on one side to the busy restaurant neighborhood on the other side.